Department Information

 Grading Scheme: Letter Grade

-Studies the development and distribution of landforms, climates, minerals, soils and water resources.
-Interrelationships among the physical environment and regional patterns formed by these elements are analyzed against man's utilization of them.
-(P)
+Studies the development and distribution of landforms, climates, minerals, soils, and water resources.
+Analyzes interrelationships among the physical environment and regional patterns formed by these elements against human utilization.

 Attributes: General Education - Physical Science